 Each year, Earlham College is required by federal mandate to provide public access to certain information about crimes reported on or near campus.
 This federal statute, known as the Clery Act — formally, The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act — was enacted in 1990 and calls specifically for the disclosure of criminal offenses, hate offenses and arrests reported on campus or public property near campus dating back three (3) calendar years.

 Below are several links to a PDF document that supply this information, as provided by the U.S. Department of Education's Campus Security Statistics website, as well as other associated resources.
 Please note: According to the OPE Campus Security Statistics Report Index, "The statistics found on this website represent alleged criminal offenses reported to campus security authorities and/or local police agencies.
 Therefore, the data collected do not necessarily reflect prosecutions or convictions for crime."

-The 2014 Earlham College Annual Security Report (pdf), includes specific security and safety related policies, as well as statistics for criminal and hate offenses, arrests, disciplinary actions and fires from 2011-2013.
+The 2015 Earlham College Annual Security and Safety Report (pdf), includes specific security and safety related policies, as well as statistics for criminal and hate offenses, arrests, disciplinary actions and fires for calendar years 2012-2014.